marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-mysteries.md

 As we specialize the material of the Physical World and shape it into a dense body, and as we form the force-matter of the Desire World into a desire body, so also do we appropriate a certain amount of mind-stuff from the Region of Concrete Thought; but we, as Spirits, clothe ourselves in spirit-substance from the Region of Abstract Thought and thereby we become individual, separate Egos.

-THE REGION OF CONCRETE THOUGHT
+#### <h4 id="the-region-of-concrete-thought">THE REGION OF CONCRETE THOUGHT</h4>

 The Region of Concrete Thought is neither shadowy nor illusory.
 It is the acme of reality, and this world which we mistakenly regard as the only verity, is but an evanescent replica of that region.

-[69]

 A little reflection will show the reasonableness of this statement and prove our contention that all we see here is really crystallized thought.
 Our houses, our machinery, our chairs and tables, all that has been made by the hand of man is the embodiment of a thought.
 As the juices in the soft body of the snail gradually crystallize into the hard and flinty shell which it carries upon its back and which hides it, so everything used in our civilization is a concretion of invisible, intangible mind-stuff.
 The thought of James Watt in time congealed into a steam engine and revolutionized the world.
 Edison's thought was condensed into an electric generator which has turned night to day, and had it not been for the thought of Morse and Marconi, the telegraph would not have annihilated distances as it does today.
 An earthquake may wreck a city and demolish the lighting plant and telegraph station, but the thoughts of Watt, Edison, and Morse remain, and upon the basis of their indestructible ideas new machinery may be constructed and operations resumed.
 Thus thoughts are more permanent than things.